Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

   #### 2.Moonraker
   #### 3.Fluidd or Mansail Or Both using different port for the 2nd install exp:81(I add theme For Mainsail )
   #### 4.Klipper Screen

+- On your browser tape your Ip to open fluidd interface then import:
+    - .theme (folder)
+    - printer.cfg
+    - klipperScreen.conf
+    - macros.cfg
+    - led_progress.cfg (if you have neopixel installed)

 ### Build firmware and flash your modherboard
 - Open ssh to compile the micro-controller code, start by running these commands